risk-first/website/menagerie/Communication-Risk.md

 ### 6. HTML - Hypertext Markup Language

-Although [HTML](https://en.wikipedia.org/wiki/HTML) is a language, a language is also a protocol.
-(After all, language is what we use to encode our ideas for transmission as speech.)
+Although [HTML](https://en.wikipedia.org/wiki/HTML) is a language, a language is also a protocol. <!-- tweet-end --> (After all, language is what we use to encode our ideas for transmission as speech.)
 In the example we gave, this was a very simple page telling the client that it's looking in the wrong place.
 In most browsers, you don't get to see this:  the browser will understand the meaning of the `301` error and redirect you to the location.

 Let's look at all the protocols we saw here: